daveguerin/STV/README.md

 * Added STVCoreData classes to the main package.
 STViCloud, STVParse, and STVWebServices are not part of this package.
 * Added license files in TXT and PLIST format.
 The PLIST can be used in a Settings bundle.
 * Bumped the version to 6.0.0.
+* Now using iOS 13 labelColor with a fallback for earlier iOS.
+* Now using UIFontTextStyleBody as the main font.

 ## VERSION HISTORY
 * STV 6.0.0 Xxx XX 2019 - First [open source Swift Package release](https://github.com/daveguerin/STV) by [dgApps](http://dgapps.ie/).